-&lt;sup>2 For more information on federal involvement in Everglades restoration, see CRS Report RS20702, South Florida Ecosystem Restoration and the Comprehensive Everglades Restoration Plan, by Pervaze A. Sheikh and Nicole T. Carter.
-For information on Bay-Delta issues, see CRS Issue Brief IB10019, Western Water Resource Issues; and CRS Report RL31975, CALFED Bay-Delta Program: Overview of Institutional and Water Use Issues, both by Pervaze A. Sheikh and Betsy A. Cody.
+1 For more information on federal involvement in Everglades restoration, see CRS Report RS20702, South Florida Ecosystem Restoration and the Comprehensive Everglades Restoration Plan, by Pervaze A. Sheikh and Nicole T. Carter.
+For information on Bay-Delta issues, see CRS Report RL33565, Western Water Resource Issues, by Pervaze A. Sheikh and Betsy A. Cody.